korlibs/korge-fleks/README.md

 [![Build Main](https://img.shields.io/github/actions/workflow/status/korlibs/korge-fleks/gradle.yml?branch=main)](https://github.com/korlibs/korge-fleks/actions)
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/korlibs/korge-fleks/blob/master/LICENSE)

+Korge-fleks is a Game Framework dedicated for building games by strictly separating game object configuration from its implementation.
-This is the [Fleks Entity Components System](https://github.com/Quillraven/Fleks) (ECS) integration for Korge Game Engine.
+It uses the [Fleks Entity Components System](https://github.com/Quillraven/Fleks) (ECS) and integrates it on top of the Korge Game Engine.

 Korge-fleks is not just a simple wrapper around Fleks ECS but a specialized implementation containing a lot of additional useful stuff around an ECS for the Korge Game Engine.
-Korge-fleks is dedicated to 2D platformer games.
+Korge-fleks is (currently) dedicated to 2D platformer games.
 It is developed in the open with the hope that it will be useful for others, too.

-Together with the [korge-fleks-hello-world](https://github.com/korlibs/korge-fleks-hello-world) example it can be used as a starting point for a new (2D platformer) game project.
+Together with the [korge-fleks-hello-world](https://github.com/korlibs/korge-fleks-hello-world) example it can be used as a starting point for a new game project.

 Upstream project for Fleks ECS can be found here: <https://github.com/Quillraven/Fleks>